Toronto-Robotics-club/ros_control_and_gazebo_simple_position_controller/simple_example_description/README.md

 does not build I put together this package to allow others to have the ability to simply run the code.

-*NOTE* THIS IS AN EXAMPLE OF A JointPositionController
+*NOTE* THIS IS AN EXAMPLE OF A JointPositionController.
+Fun fact: this controller, simply 'snaps' the joint into that position.
+It does not 'move' it, so there is no consideration of speed and direction.

 This package works on the following system:
 Ubuntu 16.04 LTS